Jason Avant: Regular season

+Playoffs

 Personal life

 Avant is an avid Scrabble player.
 During Chris Berman's "Fastest Three Minutes" he referred to him as Jason "You Can't Always Get What" Avant.
 Avant and his wife, Stacy, live in Clementon, New Jersey.
 He is the son of Jerry Avant and Claudette Patrick.
 His brother, Edwon Simmons, was a baseball player, who was drafted by Baltimore Orioles and was a safety at San Diego State.
 He is now a talent scout for a sports agency in Chicago.

 Avant is a Christian.
 Avant has spoken about his faith saying "I devoted my life to Jesus Christ on May 4, 2003.
 It was a day when, if you can imagine it, your eyes are opened to a whole different light.
 On that day, I had a consciousness of God that I never really had before.
 It’s sort of like being in darkness, but you finally start to see.
 I realized that day that all of the stuff that I learned growing up was backwards, according to the Scripture.
 It was the day that changed my life.
 I started realizing that I had a purpose, and every thought from that day on went through a filter of Jesus Christ first.
 Before I can make a decision I have to think, ʻWould it be pleasing to God?’".

 As of 2017, Avant opened up and runs Launch, a trampoline park in Deptford Township, New Jersey.